 The highlight of Hall's storied stint with the Black Hawks undoubtedly was their surprising Stanley Cup championship in 1961.
 They were making their third straight playoff appearance after a dark period in franchise history, but finished in third place, 17 points behind the Canadiens.
 The Black Hawks had no scorers in the league's top 10 and had gone 9-18-8 on the road.

-Alas, in the opening round, the Black Hawks drew the mighty Canadiens, who were seeking a fifth straight championship.
+Alas, in the opening round, the Black Hawks drew the mighty Canadiens, who were seeking a sixth straight championship.
 The Black Hawks were routed 6-2 at the Forum in Game 1 but rallied to tie the series 2-2.
 Then Hall dominated as Chicago got back-to-back 3-0 victories.
 Montreal general manager Frank Selke sought out Hall after a contentious couple of weeks.

 "Let me shake hands with a thief," Selke said.
 "You killed us."

 Hall would remain thankful that the series ended right there at Chicago Stadium.